ADVOCATE

 Position: Support.

-Status as of September 5th: Effectively Dead.
+Status: DEAD.
 Passed the Assembly but then held in Senate appropriations Committee.

 AB 3068 (Haney; D-San Francisco) & AB 2910 (Santiago; D-Los Angeles) - Promotes converting commercial spaces into homes or mixed-use areas with financial incentives and simpler permissions.